Minimum fee recommendations and collective agreements in the music sector

 Collective agreement for orchestra and theater employees

-Theaters belonging to the Vereinigte Bühnen in Vienna and the Bundestheaterholding (including the State Opera and the Vienna Volksoper) currently have collective agreements in force for artistic employees, ballet artists, soloists, orchestra and choir musicians, guest musicians, and technical personnel.
+Theaters belonging to the Bundestheaterholding (including the State Opera and the Vienna Volksoper) currently have collective agreements in force for orchestra musicians.
+The Vereinigte Bühnen Wien do not.

 Collective agreement framework for employees of the Austrian broadcasting system (ORF)